 Which Type of Material is the Best Conductor of Electricity?

-Silver metal is the best conductor of electricity as it offers negligible resistance to current flow.
-The second good conductor that is widely used is copper.
-Due to the expensiveness of silver, copper is preferably used for making electrical wires and other materials for conduction.
+Silver is the best conductor of electricity, offering negligible resistance to current flow.
+Copper is the second good conductor widely used.
+Due to its expensiveness, copper is preferably used for making electrical wires and other conduction materials.

 Is Conducting Electricity a Physical Property?